 There are a few ways that a skull base procedure can be performed — the approach depends on the tumor or condition location and size.

 For anterior skull base surgery, endoscopic approaches are the most common.
 This minimally invasive procedure will require a small incision inside the nose to remove the growth via an endoscope.
 An MRI will then be necessary to ensure that the entirety of the growth has been removed.
 An open skull base surgery, on the other hand, will require incisions in the skull and face to remove the growth.
-In many cases, an open skull base surgery is necessary for those that also need parts of the bone taken out to ensure the entirety of the growth has been removed.
+In many cases, an open skull base surgery is necessary for those who also need parts of the bone taken out to ensure the entirety of the growth has been removed.
 Most procedures can be performed by entering through the nostrils or mouth but may need to a small incision above the eyebrow.
 Most procedures last around two hours.

 For lateral skull base surgery, incisions are placed around the ear to access tumors around the brainstem, cerebellum, and temporal bone.
-A craniotomy may be performed to remove a tumor, growth or address the underlying condition.
+A craniotomy may be performed to remove a tumor, growth, or address the underlying condition.

 Skull Base Surgery Recovery

-Post-procedure, you will require additional testing and evaluations from our team to ensure that the growth has not redeveloped.
+Post-procedure, you will require additional testing and evaluations from our team to ensure that the growth has not been redeveloped.
 Most patients require inpatient hospitalization and mild pain relievers.

 Read Our Blog